 - Course viewing assignments: Students can watch course viewing assignments via Kaltura’s Moodle integration.
 Requests for films to be added to Kaltura are handled through the Library’s course reserve program.

-- Once films have been added, students should click on “Media Gallery” in the left navigation menu within their Moodle course.
+- Once films have been added, students should click on “Media Gallery” in the right hand block drawer within their Moodle course.

 - Instructors can also embed Kaltura films under Moodle Topics or Weeks for better integration with other course materials.